phstc/phstc.github.com/_posts/2015-03-14-sidekiq-vs-shoryuken-(aws-sqs).md

 Yeah, Redis write performance is amazing.
 But is 55.63ms much?

 *Every time you run these tests you will get a different result, but in most cases Sidekiq is slightly faster to consume and clearly faster to send jobs than Shoryuken.*

+*More than once while trying bigger batches with Sidekiq, I got less requests than the batch size on PutsReq.
+Shoryuken was consistent, the number of jobs sent was the number of requests shown on PutsReq.*

 ## Pricing